Carlo Cokxxx Nutten

-Carlo Cokxxx Nutten ("Carlo Colucci [Italian fashion brand], Coke, Hookers") is an album by German rappers Bushido (alias Sonny Black) and Fler (alias Frank White).
-It was released on 21 October 2002 by Aggro Berlin.
+Carlo Cokxxx Nutten ("Carlo Colucci [German fashion brand], Coke, Hookers") is an album by German rappers Bushido (alias Sonny Black) and Fler (alias Frank White).
+It was released on October 21, 2002 on Aggro Berlin.

-In 2005, the follow-up Carlo Cokxxx Nutten II was released, again under Bushido's pseudonym "Sonny Black", with Baba Saad as replacement of Fler due to the feud between Aggro Berlin and Bushido.
-In 2009, after the closing of Aggro Berlin, Bushido and Fler ended their feud and released the third part as Carlo Cokxxx Nutten 2.

 Background

 During that time, Bushido was signed to the label, along with his mates Sido and B-Tight.
 The album was Fler's first professional album release and appearance in public.

 Bushido produced most of the beats and used the pseudonym "Sonny Black", inspired by film Donnie Brasco that was based on Dominick Napolitano.
 Fler used the pseudonym "Frank White", named after the character of King of New York.
 For the beat production, Bushido used a MPC and DJ Ilan mixed and edited the finished songs.

 The album title came from a colleague of a former graffiti group.
 "Carlo" stands for the brand Carlo Colucci, "Cokxxx" for cocaine, and "Nutten" for prostitutes.

 The song lyrics are most about the difficult life in the ghetto, including drugs, violence, force of arms, and prostitution.